lamosty/performance/GLOSSARY.md

 ## server resources

 the amount of CPU and RAM your Web site can use on the server that you are on

+## dummy data

+information that does not contain any useful data, but serves to reserve space where real data is nominally present; can be used as a placeholder for both testing and operational purposes (Wikipedia)